07jasjeet/Marketit/README.md

 # Market it
- Simple market app using XML, Fragments, Jetpack navigation, retrofit and swipe API.
+ Simple market app using XML, Fragments, Jetpack navigation, retrofit and Swipe API.